 PhD student position available

-An opportunity is available for a PhD student to join my research group in the School of Biological Sciences at Monash University, in Melbourne, Australia.
-We are seeking a creative and motivated students who wishes to carry out original research on undergraduate science education and developing 21st Century capabilities.
+An opportunity is available for a PhD student to join my research group.
+I'm seeking a creative and motivated students who wishes to carry out original research on undergraduate science education and developing 21st Century capabilities.
 For further information about a PhD at Monash University see here.

-Zara supported our projects on 'developing team work skills in undergraduate science students' and 'Fostering scientists as global citizens through international student internships'.
-She has a PhD in Geophysics from Monash University.
-Zara has spent three years sharing her boundless curiosity and love of science with high school students in Melbourne's outer east and learnt to fly planes!
+Zara supported projects on 'developing team work skills in undergraduate science students'.
 She is now exploring some cool science education projects involving planes and science outreach.

 Dr Hicks was a senior research assistant in our group during 2014.
 She investigated the use of a narrative based approach for conveying scientific concepts in an online platform.
 Marianne has a PhD in history from Monash University and has extensive experience as an education designer.
 She has now gone on to inspiring young minds as a high school history teacher.